rstropek/PracticalDevOpsTraining/Exercises/exercise07.md

 1. Open [Azure Quickstart Templates](https://github.com/Azure/azure-quickstart-templates/tree/master/) on GitHub.

-1. Take a look at Quickstart Template on GitHub.
+1. Take a look at Quickstart Templates on GitHub.

+## Further Ideas

+If you have time left, you could additionally cover topics like:

+* Demonstrate ARM template support in Visual Studio
+* Create and deploy ARM template from scratch using Visual Studio project
+* Deploy ARM template using a PowerShell script
+* Deploy a more complex template from Azure Quickstarts